archx3/bumble-bee-js/README.md

   <br>
   A UI Framework for building and managing User Interfaces by creating robust, composable widgets and components.
   <br>
-  ·Comes with a decouplable, environment-agnostic base utility library which ships with tonnes of methods to help reduce repetitive tasks·
+  ·Comes with a decoupled, environment-agnostic base utility library which ships with tons of methods to help reduce repetitive tasks·
     <a href="#"><strong>See The Bumble-bee JS (Bee JS) docs here »</strong></a>
     <br>